smadue/todoapp/README.md

 # todoapp
-A project to boost my knowledge of Javascipt after bagging META Javascript Certification.
+This project is carried out just in order to boost my knowledge of Javascipt after bagging META Javascript Certification.
+The project commenced on Thursday, 22nd February, 2024 during my final year undergraduate days.
+<br><br>
+The stacks used in developing this project are:
+- HTML
+- CSS
+- JAVASCRIPT
 <br><br>
 This project inspiration is from behance.net by Ram Chandra Reddy Mandadi https://www.behance.net/ramchamandadi
 <br><br>